A Day Around Denizli in Western Turkey

 Pamukkale is lighted at night, and you can visit at any time of day or night.

-I'm seated on the terrace of a restaurant in Pamukkale village, where the flowstone looks like a ski area at night.
+In the picture above, I'm seated on the terrace of a restaurant in Pamukkale village, where the flowstone looks like a ski area at night.

 The pictures at Pamukkale were from a late afternoon visit.
 Then the below pictures of Hierapolis were taken during and after sunset.
 This picture is later that same evening, while I was getting dinner back in the village.